 Correspondence refers to written communication, such as emails, that has been sent or received either internally or externally to an organisation.
 These will often be stored for future reference purposes, for example as a reminder of a meeting, or as a paper trail for accountability.

-When so much information is present within an organisation, the safe storage and efficient retrieval of information is crucial if an organisation is to remain lawful and moral.
+When so much information is present within an organisation, the safe storage and efficient retrieval of information is crucial if an organisation is to remain lawful and ethical.
 If the method of storage that an organisation uses is secure, breaches and leaks of personal data are unlikely, and the organisation is less likely to be fined or sued for negligence.
 If strict and universal care is taken in the security of data, the company will find it easier to comply with all current and future Data Protection regulations.
-Content from georgiagoddard on wordpress

 Processes that ensure the efficient retrieval of information also save time and effort for any authorised employee that requires said data.
 If information is easy to obtain, the task(s) that require said information can be completed faster, allowing for better productivity.